Hosts and Organizers:

 Hosts:

-Sarah Wasserman is associate professor of English and associate director of the Center for Material Culture Studies at the University of Delaware.
+Sarah Wasserman is assistant dean for faculty affairs in Arts & Sciences at Dartmouth College.
 She is the author of The Death of Things: Ephemera and the American Novel (University of Minnesota Press, 2020) and co-editor of Modelwork: The Material Culture of Making and Knowing (University of Minnesota Press, 2021) as well as Cultures of Obsolescence (Palgrave Macmillan, 2015).
 Her essays appear in PMLA, American Literary History, Post45, ASAP, Contemporary Literature, Lit Compass, and various edited volumes.
 Her public writing has been published in Public Books, LARB, and Flaunt Magazine.